In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 Cleaning the Drip Tray

-Take the drip tray out of the machine, remove the top sections (the plastic cover and the metal grill), and drain the water.
+Remove the drip tray from the machine, remove the top sections (the plastic cover and the metal grill), and drain the water.
 After that, wash the drip tray by scrubbing it with a soft cloth in tepid soapy water and rinsing it well.
 Sage recommends completely drying all parts before putting the drip tray together and installing it in the machine.

 It's easy to overlook how dirty coffee oils can leave these machines.
 Ultimately, regularly running the Sage bambino cleaning cycle can protect the machine from breaking down in the future.